Last Updated on

 Lavender is known for its relaxing properties and is the perfect way to relieve stress after a long day.
 It has a gentle, sweet scent that helps calm your mind.
 In Victorian times, women who were prone to hysteria were often treated with lavender water.

 Next time you’re feeling a bit stressed, light some candles, fill the tub with hot water and lavender oils and lock the door.
-Enjoy this hydrotherapy bath for relaxation as often as needed.
+Enjoy a hydrotherapy bath for relaxation as often as needed.
+Here are a few more ways to pamper yourself on a budget.

 Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
 She owns 5 blogs and is addicted to social media.
 She believes you can feel beautiful at any age and any size.
 She shares healthy, realistic beauty and fashion information geared toward women over the age of 40.
 If you’d like to work together, email email@example.com to chat.